 Greenko Group’s Mauritius Unit had raised $70 million from Standard Chartered Plc in a structured deal in December 2011.
 Earlier, it had also raised $50 million from GE Energy Financial Services for its wind energy business.

 Other shareholders in Greenko include early-backer Aloe Environment Fund (11.2 per cent), TPG Growth (8.1 per cent), Impax Asset Management (5.2 per cent) and Capital Group (7.3 per cent).

 (Edited by Sanghamitra Mandal)

-Greenko Group Plc is a energy industry and a market leading owner and operator of clean energy projects in India.
-It generates and sells electricity through wind, hydropower, natural gas, and biomass sources.
+Greenko Group Plc is an energy industry and a market leading owner and operator of clean energy projects in India.
+It generates and sells electricity through wind, hydro-power, natural gas, and biomass sources.
 The firm sells electricity to state utilities, and other electricity transmission and trading companies.
 The company was founded in 2006 and is based in Hyderabad, Telangana.